-The program is based at Kamuzu Central Hospital, a 619-bed hospital in Lilongwe, Malawi that serves as the regional referral center for central Malawi.
-This elective rotation provides residents the chance to share knowledge and experiences with physicians working under the constraints of low resource settings to treat women with conditions not commonly seen in the U.S. The experience is meant to foster global exchange, build capacity, and enrich the educational experience.
-Residents work under the direction of U.S.-trained board-certified faculty member.
-All visiting

-U.S. residents live at Baylor House, which is home to both short- and long-term students, residents, faculty members and researchers.
+The program is based at Kamuzu Central Hospital, a 619bed hospital in Lilongwe, Malawi that serves as the regional referral center for central Malawi.
+This elective rotation in global women's health provides residents the opportunity to share knowledge and experiences with physicians working under the constraints of low resource settings and to treat women with conditions not commonly seen in the U.S. The experience is meant to foster global exchange, build capacity and enrich the educational experience.
+Residents work under the direction of a full-time U.S.-trained board-certified faculty member.
+All visiting U.S. residents live at Baylor House, a safe living environment that is home to both short- and long-term students, residents, faculty members and researchers.